-The Equality Act 2010 1995 requires service providers (including museums) to change polices, practices and procedures; and to remove barriers which may make it unreasonably difficult or impossible for a disabled person to use their service; and/or to provide auxiliary aids or services to enable disabled people to use their services.
+The Equality Act 2010 1995 requires service providers (including museums) to change policies, practices and procedures; to remove barriers which may make it unreasonably difficult or impossible for a disabled person to use their service; and/or to provide auxiliary aids or services to enable disabled people to use their services.

 Where to start?

-Take a look at MAGIC to see how other venues have made their events accessible and maybe attend a few to see what can be achieved.
+Take a look at MAGIC to see how other venues have made their events accessible, and maybe attend a few to see what can be achieved.

 Download the free BSL app NPG BSL to see the innovative work that has been done by the National Portrait Gallery.